≡ Menu

 Your lifestyle

-Lifestyle choices, such as tobacco use, or engaging in a dangerous hobby, also affects your life insurance rates.
+Lifestyle choices, such as tobacco use or engaging in a dangerous hobby, also affect your life insurance rates.

-Oddly enough, riding a motorcycle does not typically affect your rate class, unless you engage in motocross racing.
+Oddly enough, motorcycle riding does not typically affect your rate class unless you engage in motocross racing.

 Your Age

 Remember that your health is only measured once – at the start of the policy.
-If you suffer health issues after that they do not impact your premiums, unless your policy expires and you want to purchase a new one or you want to upgrade your policy.
+If you suffer health issues after that, they do not impact your premiums unless your policy expires and you want to purchase a new one or upgrade your policy.

 For this reason, some policies offer automatic upgrade options, which enable you to add coverage without having to requalify via a health exam.

-An insurance company will take your age, health and lifestyle into account and then project how likely you are to die within a certain period to determine what your health rate class and policy premiums will be.
+An insurance company will consider your age, health, and lifestyle and then project how likely you are to die within a certain period to determine your health rate class and policy premiums.

 Accordingly, the younger and healthier you are when buying insurance, the lower your rates will be.